Dearborn Public Library

 July, 2004

-Dearborn Library Commission approves the re-alignment of weekend hours on July 1st, 2004: Weekend hours will end the weekend before Memorial Day and begin the weekend after Labor Day.
+Library Commission approves the realignment of weekend hours, now ending the weekend before Memorial Day and beginning the weekend after Labor Day.

 October, 2004